-Sold listings leaving the market in 10 days, median home sales prices rising by a record $40,000 year-over-year, and sales transactions hitting 10-year highs.
+Sold listings leaving the market in 11 days, median home sales prices rising by 9% year-over-year, and the number of listings down 12.9% (October 2021 vs September 2020).
 With statistics like these from the MLS there’s a lot for real estate investors to like about the Philadelphia real estate market.

 The real estate market in Philadelphia appears to be almost too good to be true, at least as far as real estate investors are concerned.
 Kiplinger Personal Finance ranks the city as one of the most affordable places in the U.S. to buy a house, even while the percentage of renters keeps growing.

 Philadelphia – also known as “Philly” and “The City of Brotherly Love” - is the largest city in Pennsylvania, is the urban center of the 8th largest metropolitan area in the U.S., and is the economic and cultural core of the Delaware Valley.
 The city was founded in 1682 by William Penn, making Philadelphia one of the oldest municipalities in the country.

 The economy of Philadelphia is one of the most diverse in the country, with key business sectors including financial services, biotechnology and health care, information technology, trade and transportation, oil refining, and food processing.

 Keep reading to learn why the real estate market in Philadelphia is attracting rental property investors in 2022.